GabeScott/standard-works-vault/General Conference/1972 April - “Finishers Wanted”.md

 # “Finishers Wanted”

-*By Thomas S. Monson - Of the Council of the Twelve*
+By Elder Thomas S. Monson - *Of the Council of the Twelve*

 *Given in the April session of the 1972 General Conference*